-- a) All members of the delegation must act in professional manner during the event.
-All complaints against POSA or the competition organizer must be made with email. - b) Ensure all delegation wears matching national tracksuit (including coaches and guardians)
+- a) All members of the delegation must act professionally during the event.
+All complaints against POSA or the competition organizer must be made by email. - b) Ensure all delegation wears matching national tracksuits (including coaches and guardians)

 8 DETERMINATION OF SCORE